aviculturist/cnry/README.md

 The interface is currently built with components from [MUI v5](https://mui.com/) and the [styled-components](https://styled-components.com/) library but that could change in the future if more flexible options become apparent (suggestions welcome!).

 Implementing a `fully static` `SSG` build using `Next.js` `export`, "no compromises" `DarkMode`, `i18n/l10n` (including RTL support) are core principles of the project.
 There's no server and you keep custody of your private keys at all times using the app.
-You also keep custody of all your session data which you can download using the links in the privacy shield menu icon.
+You also keep custody of all your session data which you can download using the links in the settings gearbox menu icon.

 ### Deploying